garethtdavies/zqw-docs/docs/setting-up-build-env.md

 ## Windows

-Even though zec-qt-wallet for Windows is cross-compiled on Linux, we still need a windows machine to build the installer.
-The windows installer is built using WiX toolset.
+Even though zec-qt-wallet for Windows is cross-compiled on Linux, we still need a Windows machine to build the installer.
+The Windows installer is built using WiX toolset.
 Install WiX toolset 3.11.1 from [here](http://wixtoolset.org/releases/).
-After installation, please add the directory to the system path (both `candle.exe` and `light.exe` are runnable)
+After installation, add the directory to the system path (both `candle.exe` and `light.exe` are runnable)

-To build the installer, in Powershell, run
+To build the installer, in Powershell, run:

 ``` bash
 APP_VERSION=0.3.0 src/scripts/mkwininstaller.ps1